Canoe trips from Rushden Lakes

 Duration: The trip takes 2 days.
 The first day is a long and exhausting one, where we had to cover about 24 km by canoe and we had 9 portages.
 The second day is much more relaxed covering only 6 km and having to do only 2 portages.

 Day 1 – We arrived at 9 am to the Canoe 2 shop for the briefing.
 When we arrived we were impressed by how lovely the shop was.
 They had some nice outdoor gear and interactive tablets to help people find the right trip for them.
 We were greeted by Ian, who helped us with any questions we had and explained the journey for us.
 Then we were kitted out with paddles, bouncy aids, maps and a trolley to make our life easier at the portages.
 They can also provide big barrels, to keep belongings safe and dry, but we already had our own dry bags for that purpose.
 There were a few other groups as well, setting off at the same time, but they were all going on a shorter trip.
+I always suggest carrying an emergency GPS device if you are paddling without a guide.

 Our journey was really peaceful.
 There weren’t many people or boats out, even though it was a bank holiday weekend with nice weather.
 We saw some nice birds along the way.
 Seeing adorable ducklings, baby moorhens and cygnets was probably the highlight, but we also spotted green woodpeckers, herons, kites, little egrets and kestrels.